Legal System and Method - Part A

 - Semester 1 - 2015

-1. The capacity to use legal language and terminology, including citations accurately
+1. Use legal language and terminology, including citations accurately

-3. The capacity to identify legal principles and apply these to diverse scenarios
+3. Identify legal principles and apply these to diverse scenarios

-4. The capacity to structure and present a coherent and persuasive argument with confidence using legal data (orally and in writing)
+4. Structure and present a coherent and persuasive argument with confidence using legal data (orally and in writing)

-5. The capacity to write coherently using legal data for different audiences (academic and non academic)
+5. Write coherently using legal data for different audiences (academic and non academic)

-6. The capacity to read and analyse statutes and regulations effectively
+6. Read and analyse statutes and regulations effectively

-7. A capacity to reflect critically on one"s own learning and the role of legal institutions and actors the legal system
+7. Reflect critically on one's own learning and the role of legal institutions and actors the legal system

-8. The capacity to identify ethical issues which arise in practice
+8. Identify ethical issues which arise in practice

-10. The capacity to understand and employ a range of self-management and well-being techniques
+10. Understand and employ a range of self-management and well-being techniques

-Legal System and Method Parts A and B are introductory first year courses which are designed to, and have the objective of establishing a basis and foundation for all other law subjects.
+Legal System and Method Parts A and B are introductory first year courses which are designed to, and have the objective of, establish a basis and foundation for all other law subjects.